sebawita/articles/custom-route-reuse-strategy/readme.md

 ## "Custom" Custom Route Reuse Strategy - The proper solution

-Then I talked Alex Vakrilov from the NativeScript Core team... and he said:
+Then I talked to Alex Vakrilov from the NativeScript Core team... and he said:

 ![Nope](./images/slap.gif?raw=true)